Non-Traditional Kebbeh Laktine- Pumpkin Kebbeh

 - 180g feta

-Prepare the pumpkin puree.
-Heat the olive oil in large heavy-based saucepan, then add the onion, cumin, pepper paste (Harissa), paprika and sweat on low heat for 15-20 minutes.
+- Prepare the pumpkin puree.
+Meanwhile, heat the olive oil in large heavy-based saucepan over medium heat, then add the onion, cumin, pepper paste (Harissa), paprika, reduce heat to low heat and sweat for 15-20 minutes.

-Then, add the pumkin puree and the burghul and mix well.
+- Once the onions have cooked, add the pumpkin puree and the burghul to the saucepan and mix well.
 Season with salt.
 Cook for a further 5 minutes.

-Then remove from the heat and let sit for about 10mn.
-Add the beaten eggs.
-Mix well and pop into the fridge for 1hr or so.
+- Remove the saucepan from the heat and leave it to sit for about 10 minutes.
+Add the beaten eggs, mix well and transfer to the fridge to cool for about 1 hour.

+- Pre-heat the oven to 350F/180C/4G and lightly grease a baking tray with oil.
 Remove the kebbeh mixture from the fridge.
-Take a small lump of the mixture and mould it in your hand to make a smooth ball.
+Pinch a small lump of the mixture and mold it in your hand to make a smooth ball.

-Use your finger to make an indentation in the mixture and work it to hollow out the middle.
-Stuff it with a generous teaspoon of the stuffing, then pinch the edges together to seal.
+- Use your finger to make an indentation in the mixture, moving in a gentle circular motion to hollow out the middle.
+Stuff the cavity with a generous teaspoon of the sage and feta stuffing, then pinch the edges together to seal.
+Place the torpedoes on the prepared baking tray as you go.

 I love the texture inside the pumpkin kebbeh.
 A real veggie bonanza!